DIY Whipped Tallow Balm

 Antioxidants

-Tallow is loaded with antioxidants, which can reduce oxidative stress and signs of aging.
-The naturally-present antioxidants also inhibit microbial growth and oxidation of the product itself, which increases its shelf-life and makes for an anti-inflammatory ingredient for cooking and skin care.
+Tallow is also loaded with antioxidants, which can reduce oxidative stress and signs of aging.
+They also inhibit microbial growth and oxidation of the product itself, which increases its shelf-life and makes for an anti-inflammatory ingredient for skin care.

 Tallow quality